Claude on Amazon Bedrock: Everything You Need to Know

 Foundation model

 The underlying model powering the agent’s reasoning.
-You choose a Claude model — typically Claude Sonnet for the cost/capability balance, or Opus for complex multi-step tasks.
+Claude Sonnet for cost/capability balance; Opus for complex multi-step tasks.

 02